Kev-gp/published-notes/content/Blogs/The Two-Thirds Average Game.md

 ## Common Knowledge

 We're not all that rational of course.
-While this exact strategy/concept was only introduced to us after playing the game, it didn't make much sense at the time to pick $1$, and so I just guessed $13$.
+While this exact strategy/concept was only introduced to us after playing the game, it didn't make much sense to me at the time to pick $1$, and so I just guessed $13$.

 In the end, the average number turned out to be $26$, so the winning number was about $\frac{2}{3}(26)\approx 17$.
 Only two people came closest to that number, excluding me.
 Close enough, I suppose.